 Finally, since sandy beaches are the mainstream option, going the other way means you usually don’t have to deal with crowds, and can often find yourself alone at your own little piece of paradise by the sea.

-Below are some of our favourites sand-less swimming spots.
+Below are some of our favourite sand-less swimming spots.

 Halkidiki is famous for its gorgeous stretches of sand, and is the regional unit of Greece with the most Blue Flag awarded beaches.
 You’ll find amazing waters on the middle leg of the peninsula, Sithonia.
 For those who like to avoid sand, we love Kavourotripes.
 The name means “crab holes”, and like crabs, visitors search for find good spots to relax everywhere on and between the rocks as near the sea as possible.
 There are also patches of sand for those who prefer building castles to diving of the rocks.
 Sun beds are available at the central sandy part, where you can also buy drinks and snacks.